Pairing around a Single Dirac Point: A Unifying View of Kohn-Luttinger Superconductivity in Chern Bands, Quarter Metals, and Topological Surface States: Superconductivity of Ideal Dirac Cones

 \subsection{On the importance of interband excitations}

 A particularly important difference between the 2DEG and Dirac fermions is the presence of interband electron-hole excitations for the latter, which corresponds to the two internal legs being on different bands in the diagrams of Fig.~\ref{fig:KL_diagrams_long_range} (b-e).
-We find these contributions to be crucial, leading to terms proportional to the momentum cutoff $\Lambda$ in $\Gamma^{(2)}$ (See Eq.~\ref{eq:G_func}), in contrast to intraband contributions which vanish in the limit of $k_F \to 0$.
+We find these contributions to be crucial, leading to terms proportional to $\Lambda \sim a^{-1}$ in $\Gamma^{(2)}$ (See Eq.~\ref{eq:G_func}), in contrast to intraband contributions which give contributions proportional to $k_F$.